-Incorporated l y Reference Exhibit Number Description Schedule Form File Number Exhibit Filing Date 3.1 Amended and Restated Certificate of Incorporation of Vaxcyte, Inc., as amended 8-K 001-39323 3.1 June 16, 2020 3.2 Amended and Restated Bylaws of Vaxcyte, Inc. 8-K 001-39323 3.2 June 16, 2020 10.1# Vaxcyte, Inc. 2020 Equity Incentive Plan and forms of agreements thereunder.
-S-1/A 333-238630 10.3 June 8, 2020 10.2# Vaxcyte, Inc. 2020 Employee Stock Purchase Plan.
-S-1/A 333-238630 10.4 June 8, 2020 10.3# Offer Letter entered into by and between the Registrant and Andrew Guggenhime, dated April 16, 2020.
-S-1 333-238630 10.13 May 22, 2020 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Incorporated by Reference Exhibit Number Description Schedule Form File Number Exhibit Filing Date 3.1 Amended and Restated Certificate of Incorporation of Vaxcyte, Inc., as amended.
+8-K 001-39323 3.1 June 16, 2020 3.2 Amended and Restated Bylaws of Vaxcyte, Inc. 8-K 001-39323 3.2 June 16, 2020 4.1 Form of Common Stock Certificate of the Registrant.
+S-1/A 333-238630 4.1 June 8, 2020 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
+32.1† Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
+32.2† Certification of Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Filed l herewith
+101.INS Inline XBRL Instance Document: the instance document does not appear in the interactive Data File because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Inline XBRL for the cover page of the Quarterly Report on Form 10-Q included in the Exhibit 101 Inline XBRL Document Set.
+Filed he erewith.